 A Powerful Look at The Feudal Government in Fantasy

-Nobles play a large role in a feudal government in fantasy.
+Nobles play a large role in a feudal government, living in fantasy castles.
 This light blue castle has two dark blue towers and a central one.
 Columns support a balcony that spans the hallway mark up the castle.
 Windows of varying sizes are all over the castle.
 In front of it is snowy grass and a brown path covered with snow.
 Behind the castle is a white forest and above it is a gray sky.

 Picture of Sunfire